arthastang/IoT-Home-Guard/software_tools/README.md

-The tools use LINKSYS WRT AC1900 router ( Model NO. is WRT1900ACS V2) as a development platform.
+The tools use LINKSYS WRT AC1900 router ( Model NO. is WRT1900ACS V2) as a development platform (You can check if these software tools can be installed on your router at https://openwrt.org/toh/start.).
 Before using these tools, you need to install the openwrt operating system by loading lede-17.01.5-mvebu-linksys-wrt1900acs-squashfs-sysupgrade.bin.

 When openwrt is installed and configured, you will need to place the IoT-Home-Guard project code in the router and connect the device to be detected to the router's wifi network.
 Please note that this route should be able to connect to the Internet.